bright/new-www/content/blog/ux-design-healthcare-medical-apps-case-study.md

 published: true
 language: en
 ---
 **Heavy data, simplicity, clarity.
 Can we include all of these in healthcare app designs?
-Are you planning to hire a software development company to design and build your healthcare or medical solution?
+Are you planning to hire a [healthcare software development company](/our-areas/healthcare-software-development/) to design and build your healthcare or medical solution?
 Check out the UX design challenges that you might face developing eHealth applications.
 Eventually, find out how to design medical data in a UX-friendly way.**

 <div className="image">![UX design for healthcare app](../../static/images/cover.png "UX design for healthcare app")</div>